balima78/these-R-nice/README.md

     - [Great Looking Tables: gt](https://www.r-bloggers.com/2020/04/great-looking-tables-gt-v0-2/)
 - [gtsummary](http://www.danieldsjoberg.com/gtsummary/) - The {gtsummary} package provides an elegant and flexible way to create publication-ready analytical and summary tables using the R programming language. [vídeo](https://www.youtube.com/watch?v=fjAMsGISyXw)
 - [ttt - Formatted tables the easy way](https://github.com/benjaminrich/ttt) - {ttt} stands for "The Table Tool" (or, if you prefer "Tables!
 Tables!
 Tables!").
 It allows you to creates structured, formatted HTML tables in a flexible and convenient way ([vignette](https://benjaminrich.github.io/ttt/vignettes/ttt-intro.html)).
+- [printr](https://cran.r-project.org/web/packages/printr/vignettes/printr.html) - The {printr} package is a companion package to knitr.
+- [stargazer](https://cran.r-project.org/web/packages/stargazer/vignettes/stargazer.pdf) -  an R package that creates well-formatted regression tables, with multiple models side-by-side, as well as for summary statistics tables, data frames, vectors and matrices.

 ### Manipulação de dados :hammer_and_wrench: